finanalyst/collection/README.md

 Has the values of 'collection-info' and 'no-status' flags.

 ### Render
 The Collection plugin-manager calls the `ProcessedPod.add-plugin` method with the config keys and the path modified to the plugin's subdirectory.
+The ProcessPod instance is only modified by `Render` plugins, so if there is plugin configuration data that is needed by another Milestone callable, the plugin should call a blank callable, with empty block and templates.

 If the `render` key is True, no callable is provided, and the plugin name will be added via the **.add-plugin** method of the `ProcessedPod` object.
 See `ProcessedPod` documentation.

 If the `render` key is a Str, then it is the filename of a Raku callable of the form

 ```
-sub ( $pr, %plugin-options, %options --> Array ) {...}
+sub ( $pr, %options --> Array ) {...}
 ```
 where

 *  **$pr** is a <ProcessedPod> object,

-*  **%plugin-options** is the same as for Setup,

 *  **%options** is the same as for Setup, and